 In Invincible #100, the title hero is seemingly killed by Dinosaurus, his death broadcast around the globe because it happened during a really high-stakes superhuman fight.
 While it's revealed later that this was a clone created by Dinosaurus to fake Invincible's death, the world at large thinks him dead.
 Several of his enemies, including Kursk, Powerplex, and Titan, are seen to be disturbed and even upset by his death.
 The one most hurt by this development, however, is Angstrom Levy, his personal Arch-Enemy, because obviously Invincible being dead really puts a damper on his bitter revenge plot against Invincible.
 Thragg, the Viltrumite king, is the only one of his enemies shown to betray no emotion upon receiving the news.

-In the Marvel ComicsThe Transformers series, Megatron becomes increasingly Ax-Crazy after the loss of Prime, attacking fellow Decepticons and going on enraged tangents and generally acting like he got swapped with cartoon Galvatron when we weren't looking.
+In the Marvel ComicsThe Transformers series, Megatron becomes increasingly Ax-Crazy after the loss of Prime, attacking fellow Decepticons and going on enraged tangents and generally acting like he got swapped with cartoon Galvatron when no one was looking.
 In the end, Shockwave sends the Predacons to kill him so that he won't further endanger the 'Cons.
 Unfortunately, madness also doubles as Unstoppable Rage nicely.

 Given a nod in Kill Bill, when Bud and Elle think The Bride is dead.
 Bud asks Elle, who considered The Bride a personal rival/nemesis (in more ways than one), which R she feels: Relief, or Regret.

 More importantly, Beatrix weeps in the bathroom after she succeeds in killing Bill.